bsmith89/longev-mgen/doc/submission.md

 mapped and species relative abundance were above 0.86 for all MAGs,

 ![
-Figure muri_comparison: Comparison of novel and previously described _Muribaculaceae_ genomes.
+Figure 1: Comparison of novel and previously described _Muribaculaceae_ genomes.
 Novel MAGs ("B1-A", "B1-B", and "B2" through "B7")
 are combined with the finished genome for _M. intestinale_ strain YL27, as well as 30 previously described MAGs that are